Bardsey IslandAberdaron, Llŷn Peninsula

 Please call in advance to avoid disappointment as boat trips may be cancelled when the weather is forecast to be bad.

-There is no designated picnic spot but there are plenty of grassy areas where you could settle down for a picnic on the ground with a blanket (please do ensure you leave no rubbish behind which may be harmful to the local animals)/ Welcome to bring your own food and flask of tea/coffee, but I would suggest packing lightly as you will be carrying your bags for the duration of your visit.
+There is no designated picnic spot but there are plenty of grassy areas where you could settle down for a picnic on the ground with a blanket (please do ensure you leave no rubbish behind which may be harmful to the local animals).
+Bring your own food and flask of tea/coffee, but I would suggest packing lightly as you will be carrying your bags for the duration of your visit.

 Parking on the mainland near Aberdaron.
 For those staying in one of the buildings on the island, there is secure long stay parking at Cwrt Farm just outside of Aberdaron village.